 If a match specification passed as argument has excessive nesting which causes scheduler stack exhaustion for the scheduler that the calling process is executing on.
 Scheduler stack size can be configured when starting the runtime system.

 '''

 trunc(Number) -> integer()

 Types:

 Number = number()

 '''

-Returns an integer by truncating Number, for example:
+Truncates the decimals of Number, for example: